Alan March

 My interest in the history of the Cincinnati Police Department led me to join a great group of people who founded the Greater Cincinnati Police Historical Society.
 Author Christine Mersch asked me to write the introduction to her book Cincinnati Police History, which was extensively researched at the GCPHS museum.
 As an instructor at Cincinnati's Police Academy, I taught police recruit classes and non-sworn employees the history of the Cincinnati Police Department, a class I've also shared with community groups.

-In 2019, my experiences with the GCPHS led to my being hired as the History & Museum Consultant for the Delhi Historical Society In this part-time position I lead the organization in a variety of fields, including the proper handling, cataloging, preservation, and storage of collected items; adopting and applying standards for museum operations; historical research; creating and building exhibits; seeking and applying for grants; training and managing volunteers; and helping with other tasks to ensure the DHS accomplishes its mission to discover, preserve, and share the history of Delhi Township and its neighboring areas.
+In 2019, my experiences with the GCPHS led to my being hired as the History & Museum Consultant for the Delhi Historical Society.
+In this part-time position I lead the organization in a variety of fields, including the proper handling, cataloging, preservation, and storage of collected items; adopting and applying standards for museum operations; historical research; creating and building exhibits; seeking and applying for grants; training and directing volunteers; and helping with other tasks to ensure the DHS accomplishes its mission to discover, preserve, and share the history of Delhi Township and its neighboring areas.
 The Delhi Historical Society was founded in 1976 and will celebrate its golden anniversary in 2026.
 A great website dedicated to introducing people to small, but effective museums praised the Delhi Historical Society in the spring of 2023.
 Here is a link to a subsequent short interview I had with them: Museums Through The Back Door.

 My favorite authors include Michael Crichton, Nelson DeMille, David McCullough, Tom Clancy, and the grand master of police stories, Joseph Wambaugh.
 My current interests in reading, however, are about the Founding Fathers of the USA.
 Books I strongly recommend on this subject include: America Afire: Jefferson, Adams, and the First Contested Election, by Bernard Weisberger; First Principles, What America's Founders Learned From the Greeks and the Romans and How it Shaped Our Country, by Thomas Ricks; and 1776, by David McCullough.
 My favorite book, the one that really got me reading about American history with a passion, is The Killer Angels, by Michael Shaara.
 Upon reading that book the first time, I felt as if Shaara had personally interviewed General Robert E. Lee, General James Longstreet, and Colonel Joshua Lawrence Chamberlain.
 Shaara's prose brought to life the men who fought at Gettysburg and why.
 I re-read, The Killer Angels, nearly every year to inspire my writing, my patriotism, and my sense of humanity.